sydroth/sydirv/README.md

 combine all ratings data | combine all runtime data question 1 anaylsis | question 3 analysis question 2 analysis | question 4 analysis
-- | slide deck rough draft
+presentation prep | slide deck rough draft

 ## File Summary
  - README.md : A README file containing our project members, member responsibilities, our goals, our project specs, and a summary of our files.